Thomas Zeltner

-Thomas Zeltner (born 16 November 1947) is a Swiss physician and lawyer.
-He is the current chairman and interim CEO of the WHO Foundation.
+Thomas Zeltner (born 15 November 1947) is a Swiss physician and lawyer.
+He is the current president of the Swiss Red Cross and chairman of the WHO Foundation.
 He was also the former Secretary of Health of Switzerland Federal Department of Home Affairs FDHA.
 He has a long history in public health and has repeatedly been ranked among the 12 most influential political figures of Switzerland.

-Zeltner is professor at the University of Bern, Switzerland, in Public Health and visiting scientist at the Harvard School of Public Health.
+Zeltner is professor at the University of Bern, Switzerland, in Public Health.
 He chairs the Swiss Research Institute for Public Health and Addiction (Zürich) and is President of UNESCO Commission of Switzerland.
-He advises the Swiss government in the implementation and future development of The National Health Policy.
-He is also the Vice Chair of the University Council of the Medical University of Vienna.
+He is also member of the University Council of the Medical University of Vienna.

 Past

 Zeltner was born on 15 November 1947 in Bern, Switzerland.
 He graduated with an M.D. and an LL.M. (master's in law) from the University of Berne.
 He specialized in human pathology and forensic medicine before becoming the head of Medical Services at the Bern University Hospital.
 He held various faculty positions at the University of Bern and at the Harvard School of Public Health.
 He is Doctor of law (honoris causa) of the University of Neuchâtel, Switzerland.

 In 1991, the Swiss Government appointed Zeltner as the 8th Director-General of the Swiss National Health Authority and Secretary of Health of Switzerland, a position he held until the end of 2009.

 The 4 pillars of Switzerland's drug policy: prevention, treatment, harm reduction and repression.